Commercial Umbrella Insurance

 Florida Commercial Umbrella Insurance at a Glance

-- Provides excess liability above your GL, commercial auto, and employers' liability limits
+- May provide excess liability above scheduled GL, commercial auto, and employers liability limits

-- A single catastrophic claim can easily exceed standard $1M/$2M GL limits
+- A single severe claim can exceed standard $1M/$2M GL limits

 - Often required by large contracts, government projects, and commercial landlords